 Since that first concert, the Chorus has grown to approximately sixty members, and has formally changed its name to “The Healdsburg Chorus.”
 In May, 2013, the Chorus celebrated its 25th anniversary and honored retiring director Betty Zukov for her 25 years of inspiring musical leadership.

 The Chorus was fortunate to attract long-time music educator and choral leader Jim Humphreys as its director beginning in the fall of 2013.
-Jim’s love of music, his natural teaching ability, his energetic directing style and his great sense of humor keep the Chorus learning and growing.
-Susan Nelson continues to accompany the Chorus and inspires us with her musical talent, dedication, and patience.
+Jim’s love of music, his natural teaching ability, his energetic directing style and his great sense of humor kept the Chorus learning and growing during his tenure that ended in 2019.
+Susan Nelson also continued to accompany the Chorus and inspire us with her musical talent, dedication, and patience until she retired in 2019.